awaliuddin/awaliuddin/README.md

 ### :man_technologist: About Me :
-- :zap: I’m building Generative AI products on skinny.cloud to showcase/share/collaborate on our rapid-prototypes
+- :zap: I’m building Generative AI products on <a href="https://skinny.cloud">skinny.cloud</a> to showcase/share/collaborate on our rapid-prototypes

-- :seedling: Exploring / Learning GenAI, LLM, RAG, and Vector Databases.
+- :seedling: Exploring POCs w/ GenAI, Autonomous LLM Agents, RAG, and Vector Databases.

 - :telescope: I'm on the lookout for brilliant creatives to collab with.